Imagining Bridges to Better Leadership

 Effective leadership starts with strong communication and connection.
 Each episode of Imagining Bridges to Better Leadership offers actionable tips, expert advice, and inspiring stories to help you create thriving teams and sharpen your leadership skills.
 Whether you’re managing a small business, leading a team in higher education, or driving growth in a midsized organization, this show is for you.

-In this episode, Kevin and Nancy Becher discuss:
+In this episode, Kevin and Scott Duffey discuss:

-- How leaders can build deeper connections through listening and action
+- How law enforcement leaders can build trust through active listening and genuine connection

 Key Takeaways: